An operator algebraic approach to fusion category symmetry on the lattice: Introduction

 \begin{defn} If $A$ is a quasi-local algebra over $\mathbbm{Z}$, a subalgebra $B\subseteq A$ is called a \textit{physical boundary subalgebra} if $A\in \text{DHR}(B)$ is a Lagrangian algebra object. \end{defn}

-Implicit in this definition is that requirement that $\text{DHR}(B)$ \textit{is in fact} a Drinfeld center of a fusion category, which follows from the existence of a Lagrangian algebra.
-A large class of examples arise from matrix product operator (MPO) symmetry \cite{MR3543452,MR3719546,aasen2020topologicaldefectslatticedualities,PRXQuantum.4.020357,PRXQuantum.5.010338, In22, Ho23}.
-In particular, this definition is satisfied by the quasi-local algebra $A$ (built from local operators on a spin or anyon chain) with the subalgebra $B$ built from the symmetric local operators in the standard MPO picture (\cite{Kaw23,jones2025quantumcellularautomatacategorical}, see Examples \ref{ex:FusionSpin} and \ref{ex:fusionspinsubalg}) giving a large inventory of examples to consider.
-We also point out that our subalgebra approach is agnostic toward the actual algebraic structure of the symmetry operators, i.e. whether we are using MPOs, Hopf algebras, weak Hopf algebras, etc.
+A large inventory of examples arise from matrix product operator (MPO) symmetry \cite{MR3543452,MR3719546,aasen2020topologicaldefectslatticedualities,PRXQuantum.4.020357,PRXQuantum.5.010338, In22, Ho23}.
+In particular, this definition is satisfied by the quasi-local algebra $A$ built from local operators on a spin or anyon chain, with the subalgebra $B$ generated by local operators invariant under a symmetry (for the standard MPO picture, (\cite{Kaw23,jones2025quantumcellularautomatacategorical}, see Examples \ref{ex:FusionSpin} and \ref{ex:fusionspinsubalg}).
+We point out that our subalgebra approach is agnostic toward the actual algebraic structure of the symmetry operators, i.e. whether we are using MPOs, Hopf algebras, weak Hopf algebras, etc.

-Given this set-up, the general philosophy of SymTFT suggests we should now have access to a symmetry fusion category.
-Inspired by $\alpha$-induction for conformal nets \cite{MR1332979, MR1617550, MR1729094, MR1777347, MR1785458, MR4642115}, for a physical boundary subalgebra $B\subseteq A$, we define a fusion category $\mathcal{C}$ (formally defined as $A$ modules internal to $\text{DHR}(B)$) which acts by bimodules on the quasi-local algebra $A$.
-We also obtain an interpretation of $\mathcal{C}$ as topological lattice defects.
-In addition, its fusion ring acts by \textit{quantum channels} on $A$ (formulated in the Heisenberg picture with unital completely positive maps), giving an action on states in the thermodynamic limit.
+Given this set-up, the general philosophy of SymTFT suggests we should now have access to a symmetry fusion category $\mathcal{C}$, for which $\text{DHR}(B)\cong \mathcal{Z}(\mathcal{C})$.
+Inspired by $\alpha$-induction for conformal nets \cite{MR1332979, MR1617550, MR1729094, MR1777347, MR1785458, MR4642115}, for a physical boundary subalgebra $B\subseteq A$, we define a fusion category $\mathcal{C}$ (formally defined as $A$ modules internal to $\text{DHR}(B)$) as a particular full subcategory of bimodules of the quasi-local algebra $A$ that satisfy a solitonic type of localization as in \cite{MR1671970}.
+We also obtain an interpretation of the objects $\mathcal{C}$ as topological lattice defects relative to our symmetry subalgebra (c.f. \cite{10.21468/SciPostPhys.16.6.154,Ho23}).
+We then show that the fusion ring of $\mathcal{C}$ acts by \textit{quantum channels} on $A$ (formulated in the Heisenberg picture as unital completely positive maps form $A$ to $A$), giving an action on states in the infinite volume limit.

-We emphasize that we are starting only with a subalgebra $B\subseteq A$ satisfying some conditions, and then we \textit{derive} the categorical symmetry structure.
-The theorem below is a summary of the results of Section \ref{sec:localsubalg}.
+We emphasize that we are starting only with a subalgebra $B\subseteq A$ satisfying some conditions, and then we \textit{derive} the symmetry category $\mathcal{C}$ and its realization as defects on our system.
+The Theorem below is a summary of the results of Section \ref{sec:localsubalg}.